dekkerlab/Docker-Machines/wordpress/README.md

 to the scripts folder (i.e., /path/to/Docker-Machines/wordpress), and then run the scripts.

 **NOTE:**
-For backup and recovery AWS S3 must be configured in the host machine.
+For backup and recovery, AWS S3 must be configured in the host machine.

 ## PORT
 The scripts `run_server.sh` and `recover_from_s3.sh` uses a variable called *PORT*.